 13.2.5 Abatement of a Public Health Nuisance

-Upon determination by the Mayor that a public health nuisance exists on a property, the Mayor will issue a notice of violation to the person alleged to have created the public health nuisance or the owner or occupant of the property.
-Upon receipt of such notice, the person responsible for the property must abate the public health nuisance within the time specified in the notice.
+Upon determination by the Mayor that a public health nuisance exists, the Mayor will issue a notice of violation to the individual alleged to have created the public health nuisance or to the owner or occupant of the property.
+Upon receipt of such notice, the individual must abate the public health nuisance within the time specified in the notice.
 The Mayor may grant additional time to abate upon request from the responsible party and a good faith showing that the person has made an effort to abate the public health nuisance and that a longer time for abatement is necessary.
 D.C.
 Official Code § 8-2131.05.

 13.2.6 Notice of Existence of a Public Health Nuisance

-Notice to the owner, occupant, or any other responsible person on the premises may be served in two ways: (1) delivery by prepaid mail, return receipt requested to the owner or occupant of the property; or (2) public posting of the notice in a conspicuous place on the property where the public health nuisance exists.
+Notice to the owner, occupant, or any other responsible individual may be served: (1) by delivery by prepaid mail, return receipt requested to the owner or occupant of the property; or (2) by public posting of the notice in a conspicuous place on the property where the public health nuisance exists.
 The notice must contain the following:

 - The location, date, and time that the public health nuisance took place or that the Mayor investigated the public health nuisance;

 - The nature of the public health nuisance;

 - The time, no later than 10 days, within which the public health nuisance must be abated;